iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

 If we solve this problem, we only find **one** of the two local optima of our neural net loss.
 If we choose the wrong activation matrix, it will not be the global optima of the non-convex network.
-If we change the activation matrix to $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ we would get the only other local minima.
+If we change the activation matrix to $$(\begin{smallmatrix} \cone & 0 \\ 0 & \czero \end{smallmatrix})$$ we would get the only other local minimum.

 __Equivalent Convex problem.__

-Now, let us see how we can fit two data points, *ie* having both data points activated.
+Now, let us see how we can fit two data points, *i.e.* having both data points activated.
 To do so, we have to gather the two activation patterns, each activated by  a separate neuron:

 <p>
 \begin{equation}